CacaBueno64/ie3ogres/INSTALL.md

 ### 2. Install Nitro SDK

 For Nitro SDK, download the [TwlSDK](https://archive.org/download/nintendosdk_202505/Nintendo%20DS%20and%20DSI%20%28NITRO%2CTWL%29.rar/Nintendo%20DS%20and%20DSI%2FSDK%2FTwlSDK%2FTwlSDK-5_1-20090303.zip).
-Extract and copy the folder `tools/bin` from the Nitro SDK into the folder `tools` in your `pmd-sky` clone.
-At the end of this operation, you should have the file `tools/bin/makelcf.exe` inside your `pmd-sky` clone.
+Extract and copy the folder `tools/bin` from the Nitro SDK into the folder `tools` in your `ie3ogres` clone.
+At the end of this operation, you should have the file `tools/bin/makelcf.exe` inside your `ie3ogres` clone.
 Finally, copy `include/nitro/specfiles/ARM7-TS.lcf.template` into the subdirectory `sub`, and `include/nitro/specfiles/ARM9-TS.lcf.template` and `include/nitro/specfiles/mwldarm.response.template` into the project root.

 ### 3. Dependencies